 SUB.LAB.PRO The Ensemble Program is designed to foster a realistic appreciation of a company-like working environment offering a complete toolkit to thrive in the professional artistic field.
 Our goal is to train young dancers on a technical and creative level, nurturing the skills necessary to forge individual career paths as well sustaining, developing a personal artistic identity.
 To facilitate this, a safe and creative environment is necessary where the dancers can experience and create as an Ensemble, within a company-like context supported and guided by a team of experienced professionals.

-The dancers will gain experience from six different creation processes during the program.
+The dancers will gain experience from four different creation processes during the program.
 The creations are led and choreographed by internationally acclaimed choreographers who will challenge the Ensemble by bringing a variety of creative processes, physical modalities and contrasting considerations on performativity.
 Working together with choreographers who represent European contemporary dance today, will give the dancers the possibility to evolve and mature artistically as co-creators and performers.
 The creations will be premiered at Trafó House of Contemporary Arts, the “citadel” of Hungarian contemporary dance.
 The dancers are also offered the possibility to create and present their own work within the program in collaboration with MU-theater, the “plunge board” for Hungarian underground of performing arts.
-The Ensemble is invited to join Willany Leó Improvisation Dance Theater once a month to gain performance experience as well as being part of the Budapest underground arts scene.

 Besides physical training and choreographic creations, the program also provides essential, theoretical components called ‘Tools’.
 These are weekly, professional lectures concerning self-management, networking, light and sound design, video editing and artist talks to broaden the Ensemble’s set of skills before entering artistic careers.
 The program provides monthly group coaching sessions for the Ensemble to reflect and strengthen their collective energy and function.
 We believe that individual growth is very much dependent on its positive surrounding and well-bonded community.